Employment of UG and MSc Students

 - Undergraduate and taught postgraduate students are permitted to do a maximum of 132 hours per year, with a recommended limit of 6 hours per week across the academic year.

-- Undergraduate and taught postgraduate students must do the appropriate ‘Essentials’ training sessions prior to commencing any work.
+- Undergraduate and taught postgraduate students must do the appropriate ‘Essentials’ and 'Unconcious Bias' training sessions prior to commencing any work.
+Attendance will be monitored by ISS and students will only be deemed eligible for appointment once these are completed.

-*Except where marking is expected as part of the tutor role e.g. DMMR and INF1-DA.
+*Except where marking is expected as part of the tutor role e.g. INF1-DA.

 Appointment of teaching support staff is the responsibility of the course lecturer.
 Prior to appointment, course lecturers should: